MoyasiGinko/Leaderboard-Project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 To Do List <a name="about-project"></a>
+# 📖 Leaderboard <a name="about-project"></a>

-**To Do List**
+**Leaderboard**

-> "To-do list" is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
-In this particular repo, We are building this To-do list with using HTML, CSS, JavaScript (ES6), and Webpack.
+> A leaderboard project on GitHub using an API involves creating a platform to track and display the rankings or scores of participants in a specific activity or competition.
+The project typically utilizes an API (Application Programming Interface) to retrieve data related to the participants' scores or rankings.
+In this particular repo, We are building this leaderboard with using API, HTML, CSS, JavaScript (ES6), and Webpack.

 ## 🛠 Built With <a name="built-with"></a>

+- API
 - HTML
 - CSS
 - JavaScript (ES6)